dgamma3/ResourcesForCompetencies/Competencies/Architecture.md

 ### What it looks like
 - Identified and solved systemic problems with current architecture
 - Able to visualize and design complex systems with multiple product lines and integrations with external systems.
 Also should be able to design operations support systems like monitoring, reporting, fail overs etc.

+- Ownership, maintenance, and allignment of the current roadmap with business priorities.
+- Identifying opportunities from current challenges and building the future infrastructure roadmap.
+- Advising on technical priorities with Delivery management on NFR projects.
+- Takes ownership of architectural guidelines, and encouraging engagement and uptake

 ### Resources